 The most common causes overall are the following:

 GI disorders rarely cause halitosis because the esophagus is normally collapsed.
 It is a fallacy that breath odor reflects the state of digestion and bowel function.

 Several systemic diseases produce volatile substances detectable on the breath, although not the particularly foul, pungent odors typically considered halitosis.
 Diabetic ketoacidosis produces a sweet or fruity odor of acetone, liver failure produces a mousy or sometimes faintly sulfurous odor, and renal failure produces an odor of urine or ammonia.

-History of present illness should ascertain duration and severity of halitosis (including whether other people have noticed or complained), adequacy of patient's oral hygiene, and the relationship of halitosis to ingestion of causative foods (see Table 1: Symptoms of Dental and Oral Disorders: Some Causes of Halitosis).
+History of present illness should ascertain duration and severity of halitosis (including whether other people have noticed or complained), adequacy of patient's oral hygiene, and the relationship of halitosis to ingestion of causative foods (see see Some Causes of Halitosis).

 Review of systems should seek symptoms of causative disorders, including nasal discharge and face or head pain (sinusitis, nasal foreign body), productive cough and fevers (pulmonary infection), and regurgitation of undigested food when lying down or bending over (Zenker's diverticulum).
 Predisposing factors such as dry mouth, dry eyes, or both (Sjögren's syndrome) should be noted.

 Past medical history should ask about duration and amount of use of alcohol and tobacco.
 Drug history should specifically ask about use of drugs that can cause dry mouth (eg, those with anticholinergic effects).

 Vital signs are reviewed, particularly for presence of fever.